josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 glances
 ```

 You can see now where this is going.
-Instead I could do the following with uv:
+Instead, I could do the following with uv:

 ```shell
 uv tool run glances
 ```

-OK, a single line, This creates an temporary environment which is discarded once we're done with the tool.
+OK, a single line, This creates a temporary environment which is discarded once we're done with the tool.

 Let me show you the equivalent command, it is called `uvx`: